Kafka Exactly-Once: Producers + Transactions

 Kafka Streams

-When configured with processing.guarantee=exactly_once_v2, Kafka Streams coordinates consumer offsets, operator state snapshots, and output commits within a single Kafka transaction.
+Kafka Streams provides exactly-once semantics out of the box when you set processing.guarantee=exactly_once_v2 (introduced in Kafka 2.5 and the recommended setting for Kafka 2.5+).
+It coordinates consumer offsets, operator state snapshots, and output commits within a single Kafka transaction.
 When a failure occurs, Kafka Streams rolls back to the last successful transaction and resumes processing without loss or duplication.
+Kafka 4.0+ further improves Kafka Streams EOS performance with optimized transaction handling in KRaft mode.
+For a comprehensive introduction to Kafka Streams architecture, see Introduction to Kafka Streams.

-Flink achieves exactly-once semantics through distributed checkpointing coordinated with Kafka transactions using two-phase commit.
+Flink achieves exactly-once semantics through distributed checkpointing coordinated with Kafka transactions using two-phase commit: first, all operators prepare the transaction by persisting state; second, all commit together.
 Flink periodically snapshots operator state, writes output records to Kafka without committing, then commits all transactions together only after all operators successfully complete their checkpoint.
+If a failure occurs before a checkpoint, Flink rolls back to the last successful checkpoint and Kafka aborts the incomplete transaction.

 Achieving End-to-End EOS: Source, Processor, and Sink

-True end-to-end exactly-once semantics requires coordination across all three stages.
+True end-to-end exactly-once semantics requires coordination across all three pipeline stages.

 When Exactly-Once Is Worth It